amugofjava/anytime_podcast_player/README.md

 A version for iOS is in the works, but is slower going as I do not have any Apple hardware to build or test on.

+#### Testers

+I am looking for a few people to help me test the binaries on the Google Play Store in a closed Alpha test.
+If you would be willing to help me, please drop me an email at [anytime@amugofjava.me.uk](mailto:anytime@amugofjava.me.uk) or raise a GitHub issue.
+Once Anytime is out of Alpha I will move to an open Beta test on the Play Store.

+#### Building from source

 If you do not have the Flutter SDK installed, follow the instructions from the Flutter site [here](https://flutter.dev/docs/get-started/install).